Emile666/stc1000_stm8/usermanual/README.md

 ## Navigation and menus

-By default the current temperature is displayed in C or F on the display, depending on the CF parameter.
+By default the current temperature is displayed in °C or °F on the display, depending on the CF parameter.
 Pressing the 'S' button enters the menu.
 Pressing button 'Up' and 'Down' scrolls through the menu items.
 Button 'S' selects and 'Power' button steps back or cancels current selection.

 The menu is divided in two steps.
 When first pressing 'S', the following choices are presented: